Best East Coast Colleges

 Average Net Price: $30,744

 Tufts University is a private research institution in Medford, Massachusetts.
 They promise to provide you with transformative experiences.
 They want to create an inclusive and collaborative environment where they encourage creative scholars to generate bold ideas, innovate in the face of difficult challenges, and stand out as leaders.
 Tufts University offers a wide range of degree programs, including undergraduate, graduate, and professional degree programs.
-A few of Tufts University’s most popular schools are their School of Engineering, School of Dental Medicine, School of Medicine, Cummings School of Veterinary Medicine, Graduate School of Biomedical Sciences, and School of Arts/Sciences.
+A few of Tufts University’s most popular schools are its School of Engineering, School of Dental Medicine, School of Medicine, Cummings School of Veterinary Medicine, Graduate School of Biomedical Sciences, and School of Arts/Sciences.
 TU is designed to fit every student’s educational needs on their journey to a prosperous career.

 41. Lehigh University